shiv1470/time-table-extractor/README.md

 3. What are the modules it uses?

 -> It uses XLRD module of python3 which enable users to read excel file in structured manner.

+4. What does scratch2 do?

+-> It takes input students and there registered subjects using file handling(Read mode) and make a graph where node denotes subject and an edge between subjects means both subjects cannot be scheduled on same day.
+It then generates a time table using minimum coloring.